Is medical debt ruining your credit score?

 - Paid medical collection debt will no longer be included on consumer credit reports, as of July 1, 2022.

-- The time period before unpaid medical collection debt will appear on a consumer’s report will be increased from six months to one year.
-This change gives consumers more time to work with insurance and/or healthcare providers to address medical collection debt before it appears on credit reports, also effective July 1, 2022.
+- The period before unpaid medical collection debt will appear on a consumer’s report will be increased from six months to one year.
+This change gives consumers more time to work with insurance and/or healthcare providers to address medical collection debt before it appears on credit reports, effective July 1, 2022.